-Technology failure – Rehearse everything and test all systems a number of times.
+Technology failure – Rehearse everything and test all systems as many times as possible.
 This will help you identify any technological issues and allow you time to fix any problem areas.

 Unexpected weather – Have indoor options, so that if any part of the event is held outside, people can reconvene inside should the weather take a turn for the worse.
-A marquee would also beneficial as it’ll provide guests with an outside shelter, if the main event is being held outside.
+A marquee would also be beneficial as it’ll provide guests with an outside shelter.
 It would bump up the price, but would keep guests happy and prevent them from getting wet and irritated, which could taint the reputation of the event.

 Role of the events manager